 Last year’s Galaxy Note 7 looked like a winner.
-My review described it as the best Android phone.
+It seemed to be the best Android phone.
 Then we learnt about battery explosions and burning phones.

 Yesterday Samsung unveiled this year’s model.
 The company’s Auckland launch was a tired affair set in a grim industrial bunker.